adrian-d-hidalgo/nestjs-mcp-server/.handbook/GIT_GUIDELINES.md

 2. Fix the issue and commit changes
 3. Create a PR targeted to the same `release/*` branch
 4. These changes will be included when the release is merged to `main`

-#### Devfix

-For issues only present in the develop branch:

-1. Create a `devfix/` branch from `develop`
-2. Fix the issue and commit changes
-3. Create a PR to `develop`
-4. These fixes prevent unstable code from propagating further

 ### Releases